nrwl/nx/docs/shared/tutorials/react-standalone.md

 - [Jump to the next steps section](#next-steps) to find where to go from here or
 - keep reading and learn some more about what makes Nx unique when working with React.

-## Modularizing your React App with Local Libraries
+## Modularize your React App with Local Libraries

-When you develop your React application, usually all your logic sits in the `app` folder.
+When you develop your React application, usually all your logic sits in the `src` folder.
 Ideally separated by various folder names which represent your "domains".
 As your app grows, this becomes more and more monolithic though.

 ```
-└─ myreactapp
+└─ react-app
    ├─ ...
    ├─ src
    │  ├─ app